 Q: I am preparing to take the exam.
 In general, which clinical guidelines should I study?

-A: In any given year, the certification examinations being administered undergo test construction and validation using references and clinical guidelines that are currently available.
+A: In any given year, the certification examinations to be administered undergo a validation process using references and clinical guidelines that are currently available.
 For example, examinations offered in 2019, were developed in 2018 and further reviewed in mid-2018 by points of clinical experts.
-All items were validated and referenced with clinical guidelines that were available at the time of exam preparation (e.g.; the 2015 exams used the JNC 8 guidelines).
+All items were validated and referenced with clinical guidelines and other resources that were available at the time of exam preparation.

 Q:How many questions are on the examination?